udidahan/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample10_ClaimCheck.md

 ## Additional Resources

-Some 3rd party libraries provide support for this pattern out of the box, including the NServiceBus via its [data bus](https://docs.particular.net/samples/azure/blob-storage-databus/) and MassTransit via its [claim check](https://masstransit.io/documentation/patterns/claim-check).
+Some 3rd party libraries provide support for this pattern out of the box, including NServiceBus via its [data bus](https://docs.particular.net/samples/azure/blob-storage-databus/) and MassTransit via its [claim check](https://masstransit.io/documentation/patterns/claim-check).